dbouros/DPV-Vocabulary-Crafter/README.md

 # DPV Vocabulary Crafter

-DPV Vocabulary Crafter is a web-based tool designed to assist with the creation and management of vocabularies.
+DPV Vocabulary Crafter is a Java-based web application using Spring Boot that was designed to assist with the creation and management of personal sub-vocabularies created from the Base/Core Data Privacy Vocabulary(DPV) which was created based mostly on the General Data Protection Regulation (GDPR).
 This application is structured using two main components: the **Client** and the **Server**.

 ## Project Structure